Boosting Data Performance: Unlocking the Power of DuckDB in your Gold LayerLive demo: October 27th

 Storage Management

-view in the MD_INFORMATION_SCHEMA.
-This function will provide you an overview of the storage footprint of the different databases in your organization broken down by storage lifecycle stages.
+To better understand your organization's storage bill, start with the STORAGE_INFO view in the MD_INFORMATION_SCHEMA.
+This function returns an overview of the storage footprint by lifecycle stage for the databases in your organization.

 If Active bytes are higher than expected, consider whether you need all of the data stored in that database.
 Some common ways to decrease active bytes are to delete the data or optimize sorting and data types.